 To many beginners, scuba diving can seem like a great adventure.
 But it’s a different matter when they actually go down into the deep.
 Putting your face into the water to breathe can seem counterintuitive.
 Suddenly, learning to dive might not seem so appealing.
-Most people have absolutely no idea what to expect when they enrol for a scuba diving course.
+Most people have absolutely no idea what to expect when they enroll for a scuba diving course.
 The following information can make you better prepared.

 Learn Scuba Diving In “Baby Steps”